microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#4472 - Windows Terminal Session Management.md

 unexpectedly, and the elevated process is unable to create a connection to the existing monarch, it'll need to spawn a new headless monarch.

-If there are only a bunch of elevated monarchs, then they'll each attempt to spawn a headless monarch.
+If there are only a bunch of elevated monarchs, then they will each attempt to spawn a headless monarch.
 Only one will succeed - the others will all connect to the first headless monarch, and immediately die.